 You might want to start with the source of the problem.
 If you are unhappy with the services of a professional, such as an insurance salesperson, real estate agent, investment broker, or accountant, then that person, or his or her supervisor, should be the first one you try to negotiate with for a solution.
 Similarly, if you are unhappy with a product, you should turn to the business that sold it to resolve your complaint.
 Many businesses have customer service representatives to deal with complaints.

-You may seek assistance from your local government’s consumer protection agency by visiting the District of Columbia Office of Consumer and Regulatory Affairs or calling them at 202-442-4400.
+You may seek assistance from your local government’s consumer protection agency by visiting the District of Columbia Office of Consumer and Regulatory Affairs or calling 202-442-4400.
 Some television and radio stations have consumer advocates who will investigate a consumer complaint.
 Some professions, such as accounting, law, and real estate and investment brokering, have professional licensing boards that will investigate complaints and impose penalties where justified.
 The D.C.
-Bar Sections publications are also available through the Sections Office at 202-626-3463 to assist you with handling consumer problems or small claims matters.
+Bar Communities publications are also available through the Communities Office at 202-626-3463 to assist you with handling consumer problems or small claims matters.